-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 Gov. Northam addressed any high school and college seniors, saying they've worked for years and unfortunately won't get the in-person celebrations they expected but deserve to be honored for their hard work.
 He congratulated every graduate in Virginia and said he looks forward to them doing great things.

 On Friday evening at 5 p.m., he and his wife will be the hosts of "Virginia Graduates Together," a live commencement ceremony for Virginia graduates airing on public television stations across the commonwealth, as well as on Facebook Live and YouTube.
-You can learn more about that event, which will feature a lot of celebrities from Virginia, here.
+You can learn more about that event, which will feature a lot of celebrities from Virginia,

 Many questions posed by reporters on Thursday focused on how the new mask order will be enforced and its implications for business owners and employees across Virginia.